 – Bob Roberson, WSP Business Manager and Alumni Parent

 “I use ScripNow whenever I buy on-line at Amazon.
 Just before clicking ‘Place Your Order,’ I purchase a ScripNow eCard for the total cost of the order using my ShopWithScrip account.
 The eCard arrives in my email within a minute or two.
 Then, I paste the gift card code into the ‘Add a gift card’ box on the Amazon checkout page and click ‘Checkout.’
 I only have to do a few extra steps, the school receives 3% of my total purchase.
-Its very, very easy and takes no time at all.” – Laura Baker, 3rd Grade parent
+Its very, very easy and takes no time at all.” – Laura Baker, WSP parent and current Scrip program coordinator

 Purchase scrip cards one of these three cool, easy ways:

 1) Buy cards at the Front Office: Popular plastic scrip cards (Giant Eagle, Whole Foods) will be on sale in the Front Office.
 Purchase with cash, check, or pay through TADS.
 No sign-up is necessary.

 2) Order through WSP’s website: Navigate to this Google doc to order scrip directly through the school.
 The school will place the order for the cards for you.
 Browse the card selection at www.shopwithscrip.com, indicate your selection on the school’s Google doc, and your cards will be delivered to the Front Office at the beginning of each month after payment (cash, check) is received.
 You can also sign up to be billed by TADS.
 You can even subscribe for a recurring monthly order.